 Conclusion

 Childhood neglect can leave a long-lasting impact on an individual, creating habits that shape the way they think and behave.
 The habits of those who were neglected as children are often an attempt to cope with a lack of nurture, affection, and support.
 Understanding these habits can help individuals become more sensitive to other people’s experiences.
+It is essential to remember that it is never too late to seek help, and there are resources available for recovery and healing.
+Neglect is an unhealthy coping mechanism, and breaking these habits requires the effort of a lifetime, but it is worth it to live a healthier, happier life.

 Feeling Worthless?
 Start Doing These 10 Things Today